 - Build in any ethics clearances required.

-- Describe the expected outcomes and likely impact of the proposed research.
+Describe the expected outcomes and likely impact of the proposed research.
+You should:

-- Link to the aims – what will be the results of what I say I plan to do?
+- Link to the aims – what will the anticiapted results be of what you plan to do?

-- Be realistic – you will be judged on these outcomes
+- Be realistic as you will be judged on these outcomes

-- If communication of results will be undertaken formally through journal articles or conference presentations - be specific and name the journals and conferences.
+- If communication of results will be undertaken formally through journal articles or conference presentations, try to be specific and name the journals and conferences.

-- If communication of results will be undertaken informally, name the interest groups, or type of reports, websites, etc.
+- If communication of results will be undertaken informally, name the interest groups, types of reports, websites, etc. you will use/target

 Describe how the research project might result in economic and/or social benefits.
-Ask:
+Consider the following questions:

 - Why are you doing the research?